In This Article

 5. Treat Bruising With Arnica

-This homeopathic gel has been a lifesaver for me with treating bruises, and it’s not just my imagination.
-Medical journals conclude that the use of topical arnica is extremely effective at treating postoperative pain and bruising.
+This homeopathic gel has been a lifesaver for me with treating bruises.
 My favorite brand of arnica is Traumeel, which was recently rebranded to T-Relief.
-It combines arnica with 12 different plant-based active ingredients to provide natural, long-lasting pain relief and bruise control; it’s also been studied as a more effective alternative to some non-steroidal anti-inflammatory drugs (NSAIDs).
+It combines arnica with 12 different plant-based active ingredients to provide natural, long-lasting pain relief and bruise control.

 If you’re suffering from irritation or breakouts during quarantine, try one of the products mentioned above—if anything, it feels good to regain just a bit of control in one aspect of our lives.